oracle-livelabs/goldengate/ggs-bidirectional-replication/create/create.md

-# Create the Oracle Cloud Infrastructure GoldenGate resources
+# Create the Oracle Cloud Infrastructure GoldenGate Deployment

 ## Introduction

-This lab walks you through the steps to create an Oracle Cloud Infrastructure (OCI) GoldenGate deployment.
+This lab walks you through the steps to create Oracle Cloud Infrastructure (OCI) GoldenGate resources that you'll need to complete this workshop.

-Estimated time: 10 minutes
+Estimated time: 15 minutes

-### About Oracle Cloud Infrastructure GoldenGate Deployments and Database Registrations
+### About Oracle Cloud Infrastructure GoldenGate resources

 A Oracle Cloud Infrastructure GoldenGate deployment manages the resources it requires to function.
 The GoldenGate deployment also lets you access the GoldenGate deployment console, where you can access the OCI GoldenGate deployment console to create and manage processes such as Extracts and Replicats.